christiancannata/agrispesa/wp-content/plugins/wordfence/readme.txt

 - **Real-time malware signature updates [Premium]** via the Threat Defense Feed (free version is delayed by 30 days).
 - **Compares with WordPress.org repository** your core files, themes and plugins, checking their integrity and reporting any changes to you.
 - **Repair WordPress core, theme, and plugin files** that have changed by overwriting them with a pristine, original version.
 Delete any files that don’t belong easily within the Wordfence interface.
-- **Malware Removal Tools: "Delete File" and "Delete All Deletable Files" options allow for efficient malware removal.
+- **Malware Removal Tools** "Delete File" and "Delete All Deletable Files" options allow for efficient malware removal.
 Remember to investigate the scan results and backup files first!
 - **Checks your site for known security vulnerabilities** and alerts you to any issues.
 Also alerts you to potential security issues when a plugin has been closed or abandoned.
 - **Checks your content safety** by scanning file contents, posts and comments for dangerous URLs and suspicious content.
 - **Checks to see if your site or IP have been blocklisted [Premium]** for malicious activity, generating spam or other security issues.